avickers17/avickers17.github.io/cs460/HW2/index.md

 	  }
 ```
 #### Search Engine Complete
-With my search engine complete, adding additional games to my list or increasing the output of the search criteria would be easy edits as I had created a serial code that could be used for any addition that I wanted to add.
+With my search engine complete, adding additional games to my list or increasing the output of the search criteria would be easy edits as I had created a serial code that could be used for any games that I wanted to add.
 To save room on the page, I could also include a seperate file that housed this information, however I chose not to for the time being to keep things simple.
 These are edits I will consider as my website continues to evolve.

 ![Finished Product](example.png)